 What are secondary crashes?

-A secondary crash usually occurs as a result of a preceding accident that directly or indirectly causes second accident.
+A secondary crash usually occurs as a result of a preceding accident that directly or indirectly causes a second accident.
 The Federal Highway Administration (FHWA) describes secondary crashes as unplanned incidents that take place as a result of a preceding incident that occurred in the same scene or within the line of traffic.
 According to FHWA, as many as 20 percent of the crashes can be categorized as secondary crashes.
 Secondary crashes can be as serious as the primary crash and may be even more severe.
-In severe cases, a high speed crash can cause a domino effect of multiple secondary crashes, which results in a chain reaction of collisions.
+In severe cases, a high-speed crash can cause a domino effect of multiple secondary crashes, which results in a chain reaction of collisions.

 Common causes of secondary crashes

 There are various reckless and dangerous driving behaviors that can lead to car crashes, and those behaviors can result in secondary crashes as well.
 For example, secondary crashes can occur when drivers are paying attention to the initial crash scene rather than on driving.
 This can cause a side sweep or rear end collision.

 Aggressive drivers are at a high risk of accidents, and the risk increases further around crash scenes.
 Drivers should be able to adjust their behavior in the event of a preceding crash.
 They should safely move into other lanes and slow down when there is a crash.
 Reckless, inattentive and aggressive drivers are more likely to become involved in a secondary car crash that can be more serious than primary collisions.